ayushknath/ayushknath/README.md

 - 👋 Hi, I’m @ayushknath
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on frontend projects
-- 📫 How to reach me kumar.ayush0012@outlook.com
+- 📫 How to reach me n.ayushknath@gmail.com

 <!---
 ayushknath/ayushknath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.